CMSgov/cms-oeda-dasg/.github/pull_request_template.md

 * [ ] I've verified that this PR includes any required documentation changes, including `README` updates and changelog / release notes entries.
 * [ ] I've verified that all new and modified code is appropriately commented, such that the what and why of its design would be reasonably clear to engineers, preferably ones unfamiliar with the project.
-* [ ] I've verified that all tech debt and/or shortcomings introduced by this PR is detailed in `TODO` and/or `FIXME` comments, which include a JIRA ticket ID for any items that require urgent attention.
+* [ ] I've verified that all tech debt and/or shortcomings introduced by this PR are detailed in `TODO` and/or `FIXME` comments, which include a JIRA ticket ID for any items that require urgent attention.
 * [ ] I've requested review from at least two other engineers on this project, at least one of whom is a senior engineer or owns the relevant component(s) here.
 * [ ] I've requested review from any relevant engineers on other projects (e.g. BFD, SLS, etc.).
 * [ ] I've verified that this PR and its changes comply with all other policies in the [DASG Engineering Standards](../policies/engineering_standards.md) and have specifically called out any/all deviations in this PR.